Trexmount Ventures

 Acclimatization Strategy

-Acclimatization Tips:
+Acclimatisation Tips:

 • Add rest days at Italian Base Camp

-• Short acclimatization hikes daily
+• Short acclimatisation hikes daily

-• Drink 4-5 liters water daily
+• Drink 4-5 litres of water daily

 • Avoid alcohol and sleeping pills